-Pre-Law Advising is located within Harpur Academic Advising in AB-G18.
-The pre-law
+Pre-Law Advising is located in Old Champlain Hall G-51.
+The pre-law advisor and staff

-advisor and staff provide guidance on the law school admission process and legal careers.
+provide guidance on the law school admission process and legal careers.
+Informational

 law schools and hundreds of students.

 Second, all students interested in a legal career should meet with the pre-law advisor.
 In the freshman or sophomore year, stop by the office during pre-law walk-in hours.
 Upperclassmen can make an appointment to discuss choice of major(s), career interests, summer plans and other questions about law school and legal careers.
-The Career Development Center also has resources about law and law-related careers.
+The Fleishman Center for Career and Professional Development also has resources about law and law-related careers.

 Third, in the junior and senior years, attend pre-law meetings to learn more about the law school admissions process.
 Check with the pre-law advisor about pre-law scholarship opportunities for juniors and seniors.
 Make an appointment with the pre-law advisor in the fall of your senior year to go over your list of law schools, submit your senior pre-law questionnaire, submit dean's letter forms and discuss other questions about the admission process.

 Students planning to attend law school should take the Law School Admission Test (LSAT) in June of their junior year or no later than September/October of their senior year, if they plan to attend law school directly after college.
 The LSAT is a challenging, half-day examination offered four times each year, composed of five 35-minute multiple choice sections and one 35-minute writing sample.
 The Pre-Law Office has LSAT and CAS (Credential Assembly Service) information, sample tests and test preparation materials.
 The pre-law advisor is available to help Binghamton students and alumni with the law school application process.